wavefrontHQ/docs/pages/doc/integrations_new_changed.md

   * You can now fetch metrics from Jenkins Prometheus with an authorized user instead of anonymous user.
   * We improved the setup instructions with information on how to enable a Prometheus endpoint.

-* RabbitMQ -- Fixed issues with the charts in the out of the box dashboard.
+* Tanzu Application Service -- Fixed issues with the **TAS: RabbitMQ** dashboard.

 * vSphere -- Updated the names of a number of virtual machine charts in the  **vSphere Summary** dashboard.

+* Wavefront Usage -- Updated the dashboard descriptions and made fixes to alerts.

 ## May 2022